 The Will is unknowingly revoked

-Not many people realise this and it can create difficulties if the testator wants someone other than his/her spouse to inherit their assets.
-For example, imagine two people meet later in life.
+Not many people realize this and it can create difficulties if the testator wants someone other than his/her spouse to inherit their assets.
+For example, imagine two people meeting later in life.
 They are both financially stable and both have children from a previous marriage.
 Because of this, they want to leave their assets to their respective children, rather than to each other.
-They have made Wills expressing these wishes.
-They then decide to get married – but they fail to realise that their Wills have now been revoked.
+They have made Wills express these wishes.
+They then decide to get married – but they fail to realize that their Wills have now been revoked.
 Consequently, when the first person dies, he/she is deemed to have died intestate.
-The majority of their estate is then given to their spouse, rather than their children, because that it what the Succession Act dictates.
+The majority of their estate is then given to their spouse, rather than their children, because that is what the Succession Act dictates.

 This situation is known as the sideways disinheritance trap.
 It is a pitfall many couples fall into and the outcome can be devastating for the would-be beneficiaries.
 But there are ways to avoid it.
 The first, of course, is to make a new Will shortly after getting married or entering into a civil partnership.
 The other is to include Trusts in your Will.
 These allow you to ring-fence assets for named beneficiaries, but can also protect your spouse or civil partner during their lifetime.

 If you choose not to use a Wills’s solicitor and you make a mistake, the consequences could be costly – particularly for those you are leaving behind.
 This is ironic, as the very purpose of a Will is to protect those you love most.